NuGet/Home/designs/NuGet-PackageFileService.md

 - 0 physical memory limit percentage
 - 2min polling interval

+Note: the data in this memory cache never times out.
+So if you left VS open for days, and used PM UI alot, it might turn into a 4mb usage that isn't released until you close VS.

-Given those settings, we don't expect to frequently not find an entry that should be available in the memory cache...we have a Telemetry call to record how often this does happen.
+Given those settings, we expect to always find an entry that should be available in the memory cache...we have a Telemetry call to record how often this does happen.

-Details of how the memory cache gets populated is overed in the "paragraph above that starts with "On the service side".
+Details of how the memory cache gets populated is covered in the paragraph above that starts with "On the service side".

 #### Issue: should GetEmbeddedLicenseAsync be more generic. (question from zkat)
     zkat - I guess this is fine for now, but I'd really like it if now-or-eventually, this is abstracted away into a set of supported "Well Known Files"--for example, if we want to add Changelog or docs support in the future.